vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/002/20_mo_Shva1dya.md

 +++
 The opening mó ṣú matches ó ṣú of 19a.

 On first glance this verse appears to contain a mā́prohibitive with a subjunctive karat (so tr.
-Ge), which would be grammatically quite anomalous.
+Geldner), which would be grammatically quite anomalous.

 Hoffmann (1967: 92) claims that in the Sprachgefühl karat is an injunctive, but this seems extremely unlikely to me because the root aor. of √kr̥is one of the best attested of such formations, and though the stem kára- is well established, there is no evidence that it is not interpreted as a subjunctive.
 There's no augmented ákara- for example, and no thematic part. *kárant- or *káramāṇa-.
 I therefore take pāda a as an independent clause, with gapped prohibitive copula (“don’t be”) with mā́.
 Since the root √as doesn't form injunctives (or an aorist), there is in fact no way to make a prohibitive copular sentence in any other way.